DEFRA/software-development-standards/docs/standards/javascript_standards.md

 ## Significant changes

-Clarification on not using front end frameworks was added 1 December 2024.
+- Clarification on not using front end frameworks was added 1 December 2024.
+- Standard JS was replaced with neostandard 24 April 2025